 Misleading information about unidentified aircraft has circulated, relying on old or doctored videos, or footage with context that is unrelated to the spreading claims.
 For instance, videos were shared with claims from those promoting them that they document the moment an Egyptian military aircraft took off from Aswan en route to Sudan to strike the RSF.
 Most of these clips spread on TikTok before quickly migrating to other platforms, including "X."

-Despite the circulating videos being recent and concurrent with the spreading claims, these videos were actually recorded during air shows at the celebration of World Tourism Day in Aswan on September 26, 2024.
-This is confirmed by coverage from Egyptian media outlets of the event.
+Despite the circulating videos being recent and concurrent with the spreading claims, these videos were actually recorded during air shows at the celebration of

 A video was also repeatedly shared with an incorrect narrative claiming that “unidentified aircraft targeted RSF locations in Khartoum and Al Jili axis.”
 Other accounts commented on the video, stating: “Keep in mind that no ordinary pilot can strike a target from such a close distance without hitting only the intended target and avoiding civilian casualties; this requires a professional pilot.”